Chimaco37/GLiMPSe/README.md

      - **Projection Output:** Destination folder for the generated projection images.
   4. Specify the **number of threads** based on your device's capabilities.
   5. The system processes the videos accordingly.
+- **Notes:**
+  After processing, original video and height files would be
 ---

 ### 2. Model Inference